 We describe in this paper an experimental system that provides self-contained, sterile, growth environments for individual plants that are programmable to control (for at least 14 days) constant relative humidity (RH, between 15% and 95%) and homogenous nutrient availability.
 In these environments, the root system develops onto a flat sheet of paper that is saturated with the nutrient solution.
 The seed is sowed into a plug that is lodged into a plastic sheet that separates the environment of the root from that of the shoot.
-The separation between the root and the shoot environment is important because (i) it reduces the evaporation from the nutrient reservoir, which eliminates nutrient accumulation and enables an effective control of humidity at the shoot, (ii) it facilitates the shading of the root system from light (cf. Supporting Information), and (iii) it is more similar to the physiological growth conditions of the plant.
-An earlier design of this approach achieved a homeostatic control of humidity through the use of saturated salt solutions, but could not limit the accumulation of nutrients in contact with the roots due to evaporation of the nutrient solution[1].
+The separation between the root and the shoot environment is important because (i) it reduces the evaporation from the nutrient reservoir, which eliminates nutrient accumulation and enables an effective control of humidity at the shoot, (ii) it facilitates the shading of the root system from light (cf. S10 Fig), and (iii) it is more similar to the physiological growth conditions of the plant.
+An earlier design of this approach achieved a homeostatic control of nutrients in contact with the roots due to evaporation of the nutrient solution[1].
 Furthermore, the range of attainable relative humidities was limited between ~50% and 95% and therefore could not simulate truly desiccating conditions.